How Long Does an Annulment Take?

 Our Pricing For Catholic Annulments

 Here at Catholic Annulment - Another Chance, we offer professional annulment consulting fees that are fair, reasonable, and clear from the start.
-We offer a free 30-minute consultation and our standard hourly rate is $185 — after your first two one-hour sessions at a retainer rate of $370.
+We offer a free 30-minute consultation and our standard hourly rate is $185 .
+If you register for services an initial two hour retainer is requested.
 All payments made are secure and private.

 Depending on your case, you may be considered for pro bono work or free annulment services from our judges and consultants.
 Get in touch with us today to see if your annulment case qualifies.